Chinese Documentary Films: Home

 Chinese Documentary Films

-A large collection of Chinese documentary films is available in the UB Libraries’ Multimedia Center located on the 2nd floor of Silverman Library in Capen Hall.
+A large collection of Chinese documentary films is available in the UB Libraries’ Multimedia Services located on the 2nd floor of Silverman Library in Capen Hall.
 The documentaries, produced by contemporary Chinese filmmakers, present diverse perspectives on daily life in China and offer insight into the tumultuous social and cultural changes that have occurred in China during recent years.
 Many of the films feature English subtitles, and almost all were produced in the last decade.

 The Libraries also offer access to two research databases, one on the Anti-Rightist Movement of 1957 and the other on the Cultural Revolution of 1966-1976.
 These resources are distributed by the Chinese University Press of Hong Kong, which makes available material gathered by the renowned Universities Service Centre for China Studies at the Chinese University of Hong Kong.